 \subsection{Comparison of the models}

 The images obtained with the TOF-PET log-likelihood MLEM reconstruction (\textit{MLEM}), the direct backprojection of the data with TOF Gaussian kernel (\textit{backprojection}) and two versions of the PADE model were compared in term of contrast and noise.
-The first PADE version (\textit{PADE}$_{\textrm{v0}}$) was defined with the weights $(\gamma_1, \gamma_2)$ that offered the best performance given the choice of metrics for this study.
-The second PADE version was defined with $\gamma_1 = 0.0$ and the minimum value of $\gamma_2$ ensuring a divergence in the number of expected coincidences lower than 1\%.
+The first PADE version (\textit{PADE}$_{\textrm{opt}}$) was defined with the weights $(\gamma_1, \gamma_2)$ that offered the best performance given the choice of metrics for this study.
+The second PADE version was defined with $\gamma_1 = 0.0$ (i.e. no UDE penalization) and the minimum value of $\gamma_2$ ensuring a divergence in the number of expected coincidences lower than 1\%.
 This version will be referred to as \textit{Extended} since it is the TOF-PET log-likelihood model extended to the new parameterization.

-The four models were compared using contrast recovery coefficient (CRC) and coefficient of variation (COV) for the five smallest spots.
-The background, i.e. body of the phantom excluding the spots, recovery ratio and COV were also studied.
-The true mean value of the spots and the background was extracted from the groundtruth of each simulations.
+The four models were compared using the contrast recovery coefficients (CRC) and the coefficients of variation (COV) for the five smallest spots and the background, i.e. body of the phantom excluding the spots.
+The true mean value of the spots and the background was extracted from the groundtruth of each simulation.
 The pixels associated to a given region of interest were extracted using the groundtruth, with pixels subjected to significant partial volume effect excluded from the evaluation of the metrics.
-The CRC ratio was computed as $\frac{\mu_{\textrm{spots}}}{\mu_{\textrm{bkg}}} / \textrm{CRC}^{\textrm{true}}$ where $\mu_{\textrm{spots}}$ was the mean value of the pixels extracted from the spots of interest, $\mu_{\textrm{bkg}}$ was the mean value of the pixels extracted from the background and $\textrm{CRC}^{\textrm{true}}$ was the CRC obtained from the simulation groundtruth over the same spots of interest.
+The CRC ratio was computed as $\frac{\mu_{\textrm{spots}}}{\mu_{\textrm{bkg}}} / \textrm{CRC}^{\textrm{true}}$ where $\mu_{\textrm{spots}}$ was the mean value of the pixels extracted from the spots of interest, $\mu_{\textrm{bkg}}$ was the mean value of the pixels extracted from the background (i.e., body of the phantom excluding the spots) and $\textrm{CRC}^{\textrm{true}}$ was the CRC obtained from the simulation groundtruth over the same spots of interest.
 The background recovery ratio was defined as $\mu_{\textrm{bkg}} / \mu_{\textrm{bkg}}^{\textrm{true}}$.
 The COV was defined as $\frac{\sigma_{\textrm{ROI}}}{\mu_{\textrm{ROI}}}$ with $\sigma_{\textrm{ROI}}$ being the standard deviation of the pixels extracted from a region of interest (the spots of a given size or the background).
-The evolution of the metrics over iterations was analyzed since the convergence rate of the MLEM algorithm and the PADE model might differ.
+The evolution of the metrics over iterations was analyzed since the convergence rate of the four models might differ.